webiny/gatsby-starter-webiny/README.md

 - `text` field with the value "name"
 - `text` field with the value "slug" (optionally add a validator using this regex which will make sure you have valid urls: `^(?!.*--)[a-z0-9\-]+$`)
 - `files` field with the value "picture"
+- `text` field with the value "description"
+- `text` field with the value "twitterHandle"

 	### Posts